centau/vide/docs/api/reactivity-core.md

     Calling the returned source with no argument will return its stored value, calling with an argument will set a new value.

-    Reading from the source from within a reactive scope will cause changes to that source to be tracked and anything depending on it to update.

-    Sources can be created outside of reactive scopes.

 - **Example**

     ```lua